Liver Shunt in Dogs

 Medical & Dietary Management

-Furthermore, it’s recommended to feed him a low-fat diet that carefully controls the levels of phosphorous and copper.
+Furthermore, vets recommend feeding him a low-fat diet that carefully controls the levels of phosphorous and copper (under your veterinarian’s supervision).
 JustFoodForDogs has a specially formulated hepatic support formula for just this kind of problem.

 Another dietary additive your veterinarian will likely recommend is lactulose.
 This is a sugar that changes the pH in your pup’s large intestines.
 That will decrease the amount of ammonia and other toxins that he will absorb.
 In essence, it makes the intestinal environment less favorable for the bacteria that produce toxins.